lupyuen/lupyuen.github.io/src/linux.md

 Yep the Yocto Minimal Image boots OK on Star64!

-# Yocto with KDE Plasma
+# Yocto Linux with KDE Plasma

 TODO